Classifying sections of del Pezzo fibrations, I: Stabilization of the Abel-Jacobi map

+where $K$ is the kernel of $G_{mon} \to S_4$.
+Then since $G_{mon}$ is contained in the stabilizer of a conic fibration in the Weyl group $W(D_5)$, we have $\#K = 1, 2, 4$, or $8$.
+Since $I$ is irreducible, $\#K = 1$ is impossible.
+Moreover we can conclude that $K$ consists of involutions, since each element will either fix or switch the two irreducible components in each reducible fiber of $\gamma$.

 Suppose we fix a conic $C$ in our family on $S$.
 The $g$-preimage of $C$ is a surface such that the map to $C$ has $4$ reducible fibers.
 Thus there are 16 possible intersection profiles for curves lying over $C$ in a fixed numerical class on $\mathcal{X}$.
 We next study the action of $G_{mon}$ on these 16 possible intersection profiles.
-Our goal is to prove that there is a unique orbit under the action of $G_{mon}$ of size $16$.
+First of all note that there are $8$ intersection profiles realized by sections which are $(-1)$-curves, and there are $8$ other intersection profiles which cannot be realized by sections which are $(-1)$-curves.
+These are preserved by the monodromy action $G_{mon}$.
+Our goal is to prove that there are two orbits under the action of $G_{mon}$ of size $8$ given by these intersection profiles.

+First we will prove that $K$ has a unique non-trivial involution $\sigma$ in the center of $G_{mon}$.
 Suppose we fix a section in our family $M$.
 This section intersects the $4$ reducible fibers along components $Q_{1}$, $Q_{2}$, $Q_{3}$, $Q_{4}$, and does not intersect the other $4$ components $Q_{1}'$, $Q_{2}'$, $Q_{3}'$, $Q_{4}'$ of the reducible fibers.
 We can identify the action of $G_{mon}$ on intersection profiles by analyzing how it permutes these $8$ curves.
 Note that the quotient $S_{4}$ of $G_{mon}$ acts on the set of pairs $P_{i} := \{Q_{i}, Q_{i}'\}$ via the natural symmetric group action.
-On the other hand $\sigma$ acts trivially on the set of pairs $\{ P_{i} \}$.
-Furthermore, $\sigma$ lies in the center of $G_{mon}$.
-Since it has a non-trivial action on the set of intersection profiles, we deduce that the action of $\sigma$ is given by $Q_{i} \leftrightarrow Q_{i}'$.
-In particular, $\sigma$ is not contained in the stabilizer of any intersection profile.
+If we have a non-trivial involution $\sigma$ in the center then the action of $\sigma$ is given by $Q_{i} \leftrightarrow Q_{i}'$.
+The conjugacy classes of other involutions have size $4$, $6$, $4$ respectively.
+So the only possibilities are that $\#K = 2$ and the decomposition of conjugacy classes on $K$ is $(1,1)$ or $\#K = 8$ and the decomposition of conjugacy classes on $K$ is given by $(1, 1, 6)$.
+Thus $K$ has a unique non-trivial involution $\sigma$ in the center of $G_{mon}$.
+Also note that $K$ does not intersect non-trivially with the stabilizer of any intersection profile and elements in $K$ act trivially on the set of pairs $\{ P_{i} \}$.